DanilMarinkovicLeeds/comp2850-minimal-solution/wk09/lab-wk9/research/pilot-notes.md

 **Confidence**: 2/5
 **Observations**:
 - Navigated to tasks easily, but found it annoying to tab all the way through to confirm delete once a task was selected
+- While tabbing through accidentally left the site, but navigated back
 - For the last task realised they could press enter to delete without needing to tab to it, complained that was not intuitive ts_iso,session_id,request_id,task_code,step,outcome,ms,http_status,js_mode 2025-12-02T12:02:15.597323483Z,P1_47Ke,r_d62efe5f,T1_filter,success,,16,200,on